pautorrex/starter-academic/content/authors/admin/_index.ca.md

 # Interests to show in About widget
 interests:
 - Federalisme
-- Secessió
+- Autodeterminació
-- Justícia cultural
+- Conflictes nacionals i ètnics
-- Justícia social
+- Justícia social i cultural
-- Democràcia
+- Medi ambient

 # Education to show in About widget